brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Napier

 This coastal town made a hilariously bad first impression, but once the sun came out that changed.
 I cycled all the coastline, got lunch at a nice pub, then visited the oldest winery in New Zealand.
 Walking up to the Centennial Waterfalls and Bluff Hill was well worth it, and the tour of Napier Prison was super interesting.
 Napier was out of the way to get to and badly needs a hostel upgrade, but it turned out to be a great stop.
-It's also where I met Marion who would later travel the south island with me.
+It's also where I met Marion who would later travel a lot of the south island with me.

 <p align="center" width="100%">
     <img width="400" src="/images/nz12.webp">